ConnectEverything/exercise/README.md

   consumer info should reflect this acknowledged progress regardless of subsets of servers restarting.

-Works by sending servers streams of SIGSTOP/SIGCONT signals that pause and resume their processes in funky orders, while paying attention to high-level client progress metrics to ensure that the cluster does not fail to recover after a deadline, and to throttle the pauses slowly enough for some progress to happen.
+Works by sending servers streams of SIGKILL/SIGSTOP/SIGCONT signals that kill/pause/resume their processes in funky orders, while paying attention to high-level client invariants and progress metrics to ensure that the cluster does not fail to recover after a deadline, and to throttle the pauses slowly enough for some progress to happen.